lgwillmore/typemock/README.md

     def multiple_arg(self, prefix: str, number: int) -> str: pass
 ```

+### Mock and verify

-We con mock behaviour and verify interactions:
+We con mock behaviour and verify interactions as follows:

 ```python
 from typemock import tmock, when, verify